JavaScript is required

 Common German idioms and their meanings - Banner

-German idioms are weird, wonderful, and absolutely essential if you want to sound like an actual person instead of a textbook.
+German idioms are weird, wonderful, and absolutely essential if you want to learn German and sound like a native speaker instead of a textbook.
 You can know all the grammar rules and vocabulary lists in the world, but until you understand why someone just told you they "only understand train station," you're going to miss out on huge chunks of real conversations.
 Let's dive into the most common German idioms, their literal translations, and what they actually mean when native speakers use them.

 Germans love their food, and their idioms prove it.
 These expressions show up all the time in casual conversation.